-Commenté [TP24]: Modification of this sentence is an alternative to 5.2.2.1. and 5.2.2.2.
+Commenté [TP22]: Modification of this sentence is an alternative to 5.2.2.1, and 5.2.2.2.

-Commenté [TP25]: Same comment as in 6.4
+Commenté [TP23]: Same comment as in 6.4

-- (a) 10.0 per cent of the performed test runs for the Vehicle to Vehicle tests; - (b) 10.0 per cent of the performed test runs for the Vehicle to Pedestrian tests; and - 6.9.2.
+- 6.9.
+Robustness of the system - 6.9.1.
+Any of the above test scenarios, where a scenario describes one test setup at one subject vehicle speed at one load condition of one category (Vehicle to Vehicle, Vehicle to Pedestrian), shall be performed two times.
+If one of the two test runs fails to meet the required performance, the test may be repeated once.
+A test scenario shall be accounted as passed if the required performance is met in two test runs.
+The number of failed tests runs within one category shall not exceed: - (a) 10.0 per cent of the performed test runs for the Vehicle to Vehicle tests; - (b) 10.0 per cent of the performed test runs for the Vehicle to Pedestrian tests - 6.9.2.
 The root cause of any failed test run shall be analyzed together with the Technical Service and annexed to the test report.
 If the root cause cannot be linked to a deviation in the test setup, the technical service may test any other speeds within the speed range as defined in paragraphs 5.2.1.3., 5.2.1.4., 5.2.2.3. or 5.2.2.4. as relevant. - 6.9.3.
 During the assessment as per Annex 3, the manufacturer shall demonstrate, via appropriate documentation, that the system is capable of reliably delivering the required performances. - 6.10.
-False reaction test - 6.10.1.
-Two stationary vehicles of Category $M_1$ , or alternatively a "soft target" representative of a passenger vehicle in terms of its identification characteristics applicable to the sensor system of the AEBS under test according to ISO 19206-3:2021, shall be positioned: - (a) So as to face in the same direction of travel as the subject vehicle, - (b) With a distance of 4.5 m between them, - (c) With the rear of each vehicle aligned with the other. - $\begin{array}{ll} \hbox{6.10.2.} & \hbox{The subject vehicle shall travel for a distance of at least 60 m, at a constant speed of 50 <math display="inline">\pm~2$ km/h to pass centrally between the two stationary vehicles.
+False reaction test - - (a) So as to face in the same direction of travel as the subject vehicle, - (b) With a distance of 4.5 m between them, - (c) With the rear of each vehicle aligned with the other. - 6.10.2.
+The subject vehicle shall travel for a distance of at least 60 m, at a constant speed of $50 \pm 2$ km/h to pass centrally between the two stationary vehicles.
 During the test there shall be no adjustment of any subject vehicle control other than slight steering adjustments to counteract any drifting. - 6.10.3.
 The AEBS shall not provide a collision warning and shall not initiate the emergency braking phase.